Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 As in the previous case, the user is responsible for compiling the model, although we provide some functions in our quantizers to simplify the process.
 NB: this interface might (and very likely will) change in the future.
-This approach is also compatible with ``quant_inference_mode``, because the compilation status is reset.
+This approach is also compatible with ``quant_inference_mode`` for some versions of torch.
+In particular, for torch 2.4.1 and torch 2.6, the compilation status is reset before entering inference mode.

+In other versions of torch, a segmentation fault error is observed.
+For this reason, combining PTQ and inference compile is not recommended.

 Some results